Stand up paddle boarding is huge right now and it’s getting bigger every year.

 It is Relaxing

-You can’t beat the feeling of coasting over the water on a hot summer’s day.
+You can’t beat the feeling of coasting over the water on a hot summer’s day on a stand up paddle board.

 It’s peaceful and will help to eradicate the woes of the week.